 We seek to "strengthen the hand" of the women to whom we minister in one of two ways—through growth opportunities and service opportunities.
-We invite you to join us for our Summer gatherings.

 TAKE A LOOK AT OUR FALL STUDIES